mvs-org/docs-mvs-org/source/developers/mit-register.md

 Options (named):
 -h [--help]          Get a description and instructions for this command.
 -c [--content]       The content of MIT, default is empty.
+-m [--mits]          List of symbol and content pair.
+Symbol and content are separated by a ':'.
 -f [--fee]           The fee of tx. default_value 0.0001 etp.

 Arguments (positional):